matze-dd/Tex2txt/README.md

 Exceptions are listed at LAB:RECURSE in the Bash script.
 Note, however, the limitation sketched in [issue #12](../../issues/12).

+It is assumed that the Bash script is invoked at the “root directory” of the LaTeX project, and that all LaTeX documents are placed directly there or in subdirectories.
+For safety, the script will refuse to create auxiliary files outside of the directory specified by $txtdir.
+Thus, an inclusion statement like \\input{../../generics.tex}
+probably won't work with option --recurse.

 Apart from Python, the Bash script uses Java together with LanguageTool's desktop version for offline use, Hunspell and some standard Unix tools.
 Before application, variables in the script have to be customized.